Low-code is dead: how the world of IT development has changed

 It can not only generate code but also assemble front-end files on its own.

-A task like this takes it ten minutes, while a human developer needs a couple of days at best.
+That task takes him ten minutes, while a human developer would need at best a couple of days.

 The trend for the coming year is obvious: developers will have to learn to use AI assistants, just as they once had to learn to use low-code tools and GitHub.

-If you fail to do this, you risk being left behind.
+If you do not do this, there is a risk of falling behind.

 AI has a positive impact on developer productivity